GrafiteInc/Builder/README.md

 ### Socialite
 ----
-Boostrap prepares your application with a socialite system, with GitHub as the example:
+Socialite prepares your application with a socialite system, with GitHub as the example:

 ```php
 php artisan laracogs:socialite